skofic/authentication-services/README.md

 ### Credentials

-This section contains services that allow the management of users and their credentials.
+This section contains services that allow the *management* of *users* and their *credentials*.

 #### Signup

-Use this service to create a new user. *This service can only be used by authenticated users that have the* `admin` *role*.
+Use this service to *create* a new user. *This service can only be used by authenticated users that have the* `admin` *role*.

-The service expects the user credentials provided in the body:
+The service expects the user credentials to be provided in the body:

-- `username`: Provide the username or code.
+- `username`: The username or code.
-- `password`: Provide the user password.
+- `password`: The user password.
-- `role`: Provide the list of roles assigned to the user, these services handle the following codes:
+- `role`: The list of roles assigned to the user, here we consider the following codes:
     - `admin`: role allows to manage users and sessions.

 Besides the above codes, you may set other values in the roles list, if you intent to use them for purposes other than service permissions.